Waitangi, Te One and Port Hutt

 Ōwenga, Manukau Point

 Ōwenga was possibly the first place settled on the main island.
 The Ritchie brothers ran sheep on a 3,700-hectare station in the area from 1866 to the early 1890s.
-A fish-freezing business operated from 1910 to 1937. Ōwenga also benefited from the late 1960s and early 1970s crayfish boom.
+A fish-freezing business operated from 1910 to 1937. Ōwenga also benefited from the crayfish boom of the late 1960s and early 1970s.

-In the 2000s it was the departure point for boat travel to Flower Pot (Onoua) on Pitt Island.
+In the 2000s Ōwenga was the departure point for boat travel to Flower Pot (Onoua) on Pitt Island.

 Manukau Point is the south-easternmost point of the main island.
 The sole Moriori reserve on the island remaining in 2012 was established here in 1870.
 It has been an important centre for Moriori ever since.